CHow4/Human-Resources-Dashboard/README.md

 <img width="209" alt="image" src="https://github.com/user-attachments/assets/8ffe389b-ebf7-4268-a1bf-45a153277a9f">

 Prior to beginning the analysis, a variety of checks were conducted for quality control and familiarization with the dataset.
-The data cleaning and data validation checks can be found here.
+The data cleaning and data validation checks can be found in the changelog [here](https://docs.google.com/spreadsheets/d/1HnZ8IwNgtlirOcl0OL2u6mgQqb8cflTtrXgNk-qdLcs/edit?usp=share_link).

 ### Data Exclusions and Adjustments:
 - **Active Employee Focus**: Analyses involving workforce demographics, location, job titles, and department distributions focus on employees without a termination date or with a future termination date.
 Including terminated employees would distort these metrics, as they are no longer part of the company’s workforce.